raspiduino/how-profile-visitor-works/README.md

 You can decode the whole file with it!

 ### 6) The function series
+<br> Please note that the functions are spilted by the original virus maker or the decompiler, NOT by me.
+I can combine them into one, but I want to keep it separated.
+#### a) 1st function: do some name check and get the active windows name
 Back to the main function:
 ```autoit
 Func yuqcv()